144mdgross/ubiquitous-succotash/README.md

 The `lessons` table holds lessons for a given subject.
 Lessons have a `version_id`, and many lessons exist for a given version of a subject.

 The `questions` table has a `lesson_id` and holds questions for individual lessons.
 The students submit answers to questions.
 In order to keep track of questions which are the same across versions, questions have a `uid` attribute which identifies the question as the same across different versions of lessons.
-This means that when a student submits an answer to a question on version 1 with a uid of `xyz`, that answer still counts for the question on version 2 that _also_ has a uid of `xyz`.
+This means that when a student submits an answer to a question on version 1 with a uid of `xyz`, that answer still counts for the same question on version 2 that _also_ has a uid of `xyz`.

 The `answers` table has a `user_id` and `question_id` along an answer a student has submitted to a question.